UrsSchmidt/calc/README.md

 # calc
-`calc` is a small esoteric programming language implemented in C based on FALSE and dc.
-It also draws inspiration from Befunge, Brainfuck, C, Emmental and Whitespace.
+`calc` is a small esoteric programming language I designed based on FALSE and dc.
+It also draws inspiration from Befunge, Brainfuck, C, Deadfish, Emmental and Whitespace.
+This repository contains an interpreter written in C.

 # Commands